chillyvee/precrux/README.md

+# Status of project

+Precrux is pre-alpha and is in active development.
+This tool should be verified against testnets before attempting to apply to mainnets

 # Precrux

 Configuring horcux can be challenging.
 Even for adminstrators who are good at their jobs, reconfiguring new horcrux clusters can be time consuming.